-M. Ross-Russell reported that she received consumer survey tools from Newark, NJ, and Sacramento, CA. She was still waiting to hear back from Miami and Atlanta.
-Of those two Atlanta offered to put her in contact with their consultants and Miami had not forwarded anything to date.
+M. Ross-Russell reported that she found the Consumer Survey tools from Newark, NJ, and Sacramento.
+She was still waiting to hear back from Miami and Atlanta, both of which offered to put her in contact with their consultants.

 Discussion Items: